ForModLabUHel/forClimate/README_mottiprebas.md

 is certainly trickier with no prior experience.

 ## Installation
-The following software must be present:
+The following software must be present.
+Python and R/RStudio are available from Luke Software Center.:
 + Python: Tested with Python 3.10 but any "close enough" Python 3.x should do.
 + R/RStudio: Tested with Rstudio Version 2023.09.0+463 (2023.09.0+463) but any "close enough" R distribution should do.
    - Rtools: Compilers to build Fortran and C source files in PREBAS.
 Download from [CRAN/R for Windows](https://cran.r-project.org).